fulmicoton/fulmicoton.github.io/_posts/2015-09-05-levenshtein.markdown

 ---

-*Thanks to Ken H. for kindly taking a lot of  time to read and fix countless errors in this blog post!*
+*Thanks to Ken Hironaka for kindly taking a lot of  time to read and fix countless errors in this blog post!*

 # Back to Tokyo